julielinx/julielinx.github.io/_posts/2021-03-10-05b_analysis_metrics.md

 tags:
   - graph
   - neo4j
+  - graph analytics
 ---

 I am 100% adding this entry retroactively.
-And yes, I dated it wrong so it would show up in the right order in the Post list.
+And yes, I dated it wrong so that it would show up in the right order in the Post list.
 That's the nice thing about digital diaries: you can insert things in after the fact.
 It wasn't until I was working on entries G12 and G13 that I realized I hadn't posted all the analysis metrics I plan to address.

 There is no guarantee that I'll address all metrics under a single category in one post and no guarantee I'll post them in the order listed.
 Although, I may update the list after the entries are live to reflect how they end up grouped.